-David Demarco (Chairman of the Committee) Alicia Agius Gatt (appointed 24 June 2016) Muriel Rutland (appointed 24 June 2016)
+David Demarco (Chairman of the Committee) Alicia Agius Gatt Muriel Rutland

-In terms of Listing Rule 5.118, Mr Anthony Scicluna F.I.A, C.P.A. (for the period up to 24 June 2016) and Mr David Demarco (as from 24 June 2016), respectively, are the Directors whom the Board considers as competent in accounting and auditing.
-Mr Anthony Scicluna was an independent non-executive Director and is considered independent because he is free from any significant business, family or other relationship with the Company or its management that may create a conflict of interest such as to impair his judgement.
-The Board believes that Mr David Demarco is independent, in the context of the meaning of the code as explained in this Statement.
-Furthermore, Mr Demarco is also competent in accounting in terms of the Listing Rules having previously and currently occupying senior positions with banking and other financial institutions.
+In terms of Listing Rule 5.118, Mr David Demarco is the Director whom the Board considers as competent in accounting and auditing.
+Mr David Demarco is an independent non-executive Director and is considered independent because he is free from any significant business, family or other relationship with the Company or its management that may create a conflict of interest such as to impair his judgement.
+Mr Demarco is also competent in accounting in terms of the Listing Rules having previously occupied and currently occupying senior positions with banking and other financial institutions.